Prayer for Friends: Lifting Those We Love Into God’s Care

 Some days, friendship looks like laughter over coffee; other days, it’s a text that says, “I’m here.”
 Prayer threads through both.
 We don’t need perfect words.
 We can carry our friends to God in ordinary moments—waiting in a parking lot, walking the dog, folding laundry.
 The heart behind it matters most.

-Scripture gives us words for the hopes and concerns we carry for our friends.
+Scripture puts words to the hopes and concerns we carry for our friends.
 Paul reminds us that prayer with thanksgiving opens the way to peace.
-When anxiety rises for those we love, we can come back to the steady promises of God’s Word and let them settle our hearts again.
+When anxiety rises for those we love, we can come back to the steady promises of God’s Word

 How can I pray for a friend when I don’t know what to say?